vo55/vo55.github.io/index.md

 > The small lighthouse in Drochtersen at Krautsand Beach.
 > Whilst lighthouses can experience stormy and rough days, this time it showed it's other side:
 > A beatiful day with the warmth of a colorful sunset.
 > The taste of this beer has the aim of matching both.
-A herb character, but at a beautiful fruitful day.
+A bitter and nordish character, but at a beautiful fruitful day.